WrathLab/HDTAnomalyDisplay/README.md

+New fix coming soon, was missing some anomalies.

 # HDT Anomaly Display (maintained fork)

 A Hearthstone Deck Tracker plugin that displays the current Battlegrounds anomaly on the overlay.